Best Golf Cart Coolers: YETI & Cup Holder Fit

 KEMIMOTO Cup Holder Expander: Best for Large Bottles

-This drop-in expander fits inside your existing cup holder and stretches to accommodate bottles from 18 to 40 oz in diameter.
-It fits the Stanley Quencher, Hydro Flask, Yeti Rambler, and any other oversized bottle that your factory holder rejects.
+This drop-in expander fits inside your existing cup holder and stretches to accommodate 18 to 40 oz bottles, roughly 3.0 to 3.8 inches in diameter.
+It fits the Stanley Quencher, Hydro Flask, YETI Rambler, and any other oversized bottle that your factory holder rejects.
 No tools, no drilling, and no permanent modifications.

 Key specs: